UCDavisLibrary/main-wp-website-deployment/readme.md

 Only one server should be running for any prolonged period of time since page edits are localized to the server's database.

 Run `docker compose down` on the old server.
 The volume will be dropped in the next deployment.

+As an extra precaution, change the `HOST_PORT` to something other than 80 in the env file.